 A reader asked what she should do as her reasonable Full & Final settlement offer had been rejected.
 It's going to seem obvious, but the creditor rejected the offer because it didn't seem reasonable to them.
 You may think "I paid off the amount I borrowed ages ago, their interest is too high" or "They probably bought this debt for pennies, so they should be happy to accept 20%" but … [Read more...]

-Readers have asked a huge variety of questions in the comments below Debt Camel articles.
+Readers have asked a huge variety of questions in the comments below Debt Camel articles or on Instagram.
 From credit ratings and mortgages to payday loan refunds and IVAs...

 Some of them needed such long replies that I have turned them into the articles that are gathered here.

 You can't have a Debt Relief Order (DRO) if you own a car that is worth more than £2,000.
 But what happens if the car is on HP?
 A reader, Mrs T, asked: I am drowning in debts and only just under the £30k limit.
 I have been advised that a DRO would be my best option.
 However I didn't tell the debt adviser that I have a car on HP which I still owe £7k as this would take me over the £30k.
 I … [Read more...]

 A reader asked in mid August 2022: My StepChange DMP will start in October.
 Do I have to make the payments to my creditors in September?
 Because it's going to be a real struggle.
 Could I offer them less?
 I asked what her StepChange monthly payment will be, and whether that has taken into account rising energy prices in October 2022?
 It's going to be about £250.
 She said: I need to admit that … [Read more...]